ABOUT PRIVATE LOANS

 Private student loans (also known as alternative loans) are non-federal loans, made by a lender such as a bank, credit union or state agency.
 They typically do not offer many of the benefits that Federal student loans include (such as fixed rates, income-based repayment plans, and various loan forgiveness programs).
 In many cases, private loans may be more expensive than Federal student loans.
 A student should NEVER consider borrowing from private loan program until they have exhausted all their Federal Loan options first.

 Dependent Undergraduate students applying for private loan financing with a parental cosigner are advised to first investigate the options offered by the Federal PLUS program before applying for a private loan.
-A detailed comparison between the PLUS and Private loan programs can be viewed here - Direct Loan Comparison Worksheet.
+A detailed comparison between the PLUS and Private loan programs can be viewed on the Direct Loan Comparison Worksheet PDF.

 SELECTING A PRIVATE LOAN PROGRAM